eldarion/formly/docs/templates.rst

 :Context: ``field``

-This modified ``django-bootstrap-form`` template renders the various field types, including special handling for Likert fields.
+This modified ``django-bootstrap-form`` template renders the various field types, including special handling for Likert and Rating fields.